9-man

+9-man (also nine-man, nineman, 9man) is a urban adaptation of volleyball team sport utilizing nine players per side and a slightly larger court (10 by 20 meters).
+The players do not rotate, which allows for specialization, and leading to a faster, more chaotic game.

+Historically, the sport was played by Chinese immigrants to the United States, who predominantly hailed from Toisan (Taishan) city in Guangdong province of China.
+Today its tournaments draw thousands of players from across North America.

+History

-9-man (also nine-man, nineman, 9man) is a volleyball team sport utilizing nine players per side and a slightly larger court (10 by 20 meters).
-Historically, the sport was played by Chinese immigrants to the US, who predominantly hailed from Toisan (Taishan) city in Guangdong province of China.
-In the late 1930s the sport was used as a means to socially connect the laborers in Chinatowns across the United States.
-Teams from Boston and Providence, RI held the first organized nine-man tournament in 1938 which later spread to Chinatowns in other large US and Canadian cities.
+In the late 1930s, the sport was used as a means to socially connect the laborers in Chinatowns across the United States.
+Teams from Boston and Providence, Rhode Island held the first organized nine-man tournament in 1938, which later spread to Chinatowns in other large US and Canadian cities.

+The first annual tournament was held in 1944 in Boston, according to the Chinese Historical Society of New England.

 The North American version of 9-Man continues to grow today with a popular rotating tournament called the NACIVT uniting thousands of players and spectators each September over Labor Day weekend.

+Player Eligibility

-It is unclear whether the sport was also played in the Asian Games in 1958 and in 1962 held in Tokyo and Jakarta, respectively, or if they were simply playing volleyball with nine players.
+It is unclear whether the sport was also played in the Asian Games in 1958 and in 1962, held in Tokyo and Jakarta, respectively, or if they were simply playing volleyball with nine players.
 The sport has not made a reappearance in the Asian Games since, and many believe that the rules of nine-man are exclusive to the community that plays in North America.
-The sport is the subject of an award-winning documentary called 9-Man that was completed in 2014 and had its world premiere at IFFBoston on April 27, 2014 at 1pm.
+The sport is the subject of an award-winning documentary called 9-Man that was completed in 2014 and had its world premiere at IFFBoston on April 27, 2014.
 The film was broadcast on the PBS World Channel series America ReFramed on May 5, 2015.